jindal013/jaxformer-website-v2/_pages/base_model.md

   )
 ```

-At the ending we return following the signature of the function
+At the ending, we return following the signature of the function:

 ```python
 return output, (KV_cache, KR_cache)
 ```

-To improve the readability of the signatures in the future, we can use a type alias of
+To improve the readability of the signatures in the future, we can use a type alias of:

 ```python
 cache_type = Tuple[Optional[Array], Optional[Array]]
 ```

-Thus the final MLA class is
+Thus the final MLA class is:

 ```python
 class MLA(nn.Module):